 We stopped quickly, I wringed the water from my socks then went on to the junction with the Virginia Creek trail.
 Going up there is supposed to be very nice, too, maybe we'll do something that way next time.

-The junction has a few camp spots and we heard other people mention that they intend to camp here tonight.
-Our plan was to hike up from the canyon, then take the side trail to McCabe Lake and camp there, mostly because it looked very nice on photos and there was a good chance we'll get away from the crowds.
+The junction has a few camp spots and we heard other people mention they intend to camp here tonight.
+Our plan was to hike up from the canyon, then take the side trail to McCabe Lake and camp there, mostly because it on photos it looked very nice and there was a good chance we'll get away from the crowds.

 Climbing out of the canyon is a short grind, then there's the junction and another 2 miles and 700' to the lake.
 By the way, many maps say less than two miles, but the sign says 2, and in that's what it is in reality.
 The grade is gentle and the surroundings are very nice, so we didn't mind.
 By this time, my pants we already dry and with the wool socks I almost didn't feel they were soaking wet.